 It is very hard to beat the official spread of an NFL game by picking a side.
 When I first began this quest, I had visions of consistently hitting 70% or even 65% success against the spread, but those early notions proved foolish, and I am now far wiser.
 50% represents chance, or the worst performance possible.
 A newborn baby or a dog with his paw making NFL picks against a spread will get closer and closer to 50% success over time based on pure chance.
 It’s a coin flip.
 The spread more or less evens the teams to get equal money for the house on each side.
 To win money at the betting window when a person lays $110 to make a $100 bet, the person over time would need to averagae 52.38% over many picks just to break even!
 That 2.38% over chance is what it costs to make the bet, and that fee is called the vigorish or vig for short.

 How Do the Best in the World Do?

-It occurred to me that I needed to know how the best handicappers in the world were doing, so I tuned into one of the best websites in the world for this which has a panel of 37 NFL experts whose picks are published and archived, some going all the way back to 2003.
-I have looked at the numbers on this site over several years, and never once saw an error or an inflation in success rates.
-The handicappers on that site are well known nationally, publish magazines and articles in pre-season guides, and have often been doing it a long time.
-I recently completed a study of all 37 handicappers on this site, and their picks since 2003, and I would like to share some interesting results when it comes to making picks against a known official line.
-The take home message is that the overall average is below what it would take to make money!
+It occurred to me that I needed to know how the best handicappers in the world were doing, so I tuned into a panel of 37 supposedly top NFL experts whose picks are published and archived, some going all the way back to 2003.
+The handicappers were mostly well known nationally, publish magazines and articles in pre-season guides, and have often been doing it a long time.
+I completed a study of all 37 handicappers and their sides picks against the spread since 2003, and I would like to share some interesting results when it comes to making picks against a known official line.
+The take home message is that the overall average is below what it would take to even break even!